cabal-club/cable/readme.md

 ---------------|--------------------|-----------------------------------
 `channel_len`  | `varint`           | length of the channel's name, in bytes (UTF-8)
 `channel`      | `u8[channel_len] ` | channel name as a string of text
-`historic`     | `varint`           | set to `1` to recv current state, or `0` to not `updates`      | `varint`           | maximum number of live / future hashes to return
+`future`       | `varint`           | whether to include live / future state hashes

 Its `msg_type` MUST be set to `5`.

-This request expects 0 or more `Hash Response` in response, that pertain to posts that describe the current state of the channel.
+This request expects 0 or more `Hash Response` messages in response, that pertain to posts that describe the current and/or previous state of the channel, depending on the request parameters set.

-The hashes returned in a response are all those whose posts comprise the channel state (defined above), excluding chat messages.

-If `historic` is set to `1`, the requester expects to receive the hashes of *all* posts that make up the current channel state from the perspective of the responding client.

-`updates` MUST be `>= 0`.
-The requester expects to receive up to `updates` post hashes, as they are produced in the future, which further alter this channel's state.
-Set `updates` to 0 to not receive any live / future state changes.

-Responses from a peer will keep coming until

-1. This request is concluded (see above for conditions), or both of
-    1. `updates` hashes are returned (if `updates >= 1`), and
-    2. all known historic hashes are returned (if `historic == 1`)   <---- revise me TODO
+See section 5.3.3 for context on what comprises channel state.
+Chat messages are not included in responses to this request.

+`future` MUST be `1` or `0`.
+If `future = 1`, future channel state changes will be returned as they are produced.
+This will hold the request open indefinitely until a `Cancel Request` is issued.
+If `future = 0`, only the latest state posts will be included.

+If `future = 1` and a post that is part of the latest state for a channel is deleted, this request SHOULD send the hash of the next-latest piece of state of that same type.
+For example, if the latest `post/topic` setting the channel's topic string is deleted with a `post/delete` post, the hash of the second-latest `post/topic` for this channel should be sent out.

 ##### 6.2.2.6 Request Channel List